Hassan-Shoayb/Hassan-Shoayb/README.md

 # Hi there 👋 I'm [Shoayb!](https://)

-<p> I'm a Data Scientist, Tech Content Creator from Nigeria.
-I have a background in Computer Science and Engineering.
-I'm passionate about Artificial Intelligence, Machine Learning, Deep Learning and Data Science. </p>
+<p>Hassan Shoayb is Data Scientist, Tech Content Creator from Nigeria.
+He also has a background in Computer Science and Engineering.
+He is super passionate about Artificial Intelligence, Machine Learning, Deep Learning and Data Science to build data driven products that can solve actual problems. </p>

 <a href="https://www.linkedin.com/in/hassan-shoayb/">
   <img align="left" width="24px" src="https://cdn-icons-png.flaticon.com/512/174/174857.png"  />